 Lessened expenses

-Ensuring that the highest level of patient care is provided may seem like procuring a high level of expenses, but in the long run, it will reduce the expenses for the healthcare facility.
-Paying attention to the needs and expectations of patients will minimize costly mistakes and in turn reduce the overall amount that the facility spends.
+Ensuring that the highest level of patient care is provided may seem like procuring high expenses, but in the long run, it will reduce the costs for the healthcare facility.
+Paying attention to the needs and expectations of patients will minimize costly mistakes and reduce the overall amount that the facility spends.

 Efficient health outcomes